linda-seiter/cmsc115-workspace/week1_lab/README.md

 ## Task 3 - Comments

-Java comments are used to help explain the code.
-Comments can also prevent one or more lines of code from executing.
+Java comments can be used to help explain the code.
+A comment can also prevent one or more lines of code from executing.

 - Line comment:  Text following `//` (slash-slash) is ignored.
 - Block or multi-line comment: Text between `/*` (slash-star) and `*/` (star-slash) is ignored.